DanielTBonn/regex-gist/gist-template.md

 Before we jump in, you should know that grouping constructs have two categories, capturing and non-capturing.
 The important thing to know for now is that capturing groups capture the matched character sequences for possible re-use (including a numbered backreferences) while non-capturing groups do not.
 A grouping construct can be made non-capturing by adding the characters ?: at the beginning of an expression inside the parentheses.

 Grouping constructs are performed by using parenthesis `()` to create sections known as subexpressions.
 They allow us to break up our regex into subexpressions that determine if a string matches what we are looking for.
+It is important to note that these are different than bracket expressions, because subexpressions look for an exact match unless they're told to do otherwise.
 As you can see in our example, we have 4 different grouping constructs looking for 4 different expressions in every string:

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`